housleyjk/aiopyramid/docs/tutorial/one.rst

                 break
             yield from ws.send(message)

 This view is tied to the 'echo' route from the app constructor.
 Note that we use a special view mapper for websocket connections.
 The :class:`aiopyramid.websocket.config.WebsocketMapper` changes the signature of the view to accept a single websocket connection instead of a request.
-The connection object has three methods for communicating with the :term:`websocket` :meth:`recv`, :meth:`send`, and :meth:`close` methods, which correspond to similar methods in the `websockets`_ library.
+The connection object has three methods for communicating with the :term:`websocket` :meth:`recv`, :meth:`send`, and :meth:`close` that correspond to similar methods in the `websockets`_ library.

 This websocket view will run echoing the data it recieves until the connection is closed.
 On line 5 we use ``yield from`` to wait until a message is received.
 If the message is None, then we know that the websocket has closed and we break the loop to complete the echo coroutine.
 Otherwise, line 7 simply returns the same message back to the websocket.
 Very simple.
 In both cases when we need to perform some io we use ``yield from`` to suspend our coroutine and delegate to another.

 This kind of explicit yielding is a nice advantage for readability in Python code.
 It shows us exactly where asynchronous is being called.

 Development.ini
 ...............